Literary Arts

 Deadline

-Writing samples may be submitted once contact for a section leader is provided for a given course and are due by 5 pm EDT on Wednesday, 25 January* (some instructors may accept writing samples through 5 pm EDT on 26 or 27 January; those links will remain active until that time).
-Instructors will notify those who've applied of the results by day's end on Monday, 30 January.
+Writing samples may be submitted starting on Tuesday, 2 September and are due by 5 pm ET on Wednesday, 3 September 2025 (some instructors may accept writing samples through 5 pm ET on 4 or 5 September; those links will remain active until that time).
+Instructors will notify those who've applied of the results by day's end on Monday, 8 September.

 Submission

 All writing samples will be submitted electronically.
 From the list below, select the course(s) to which you wish to apply.
-You'll find an electronic mail address or an online form to which you should send a writing sample.
+Starting on 2 September you'll find an electronic mail address or a link to an online form to which you should send a writing sample.

 Classes